 |House address (residence address)||Carolina, Puerto Rico|

 Some Important Facts About Noah Assad:-

-- Wilson explains, “From Gabriela, he developed an appreciation of the challenges that women have.”
+- Wilson explains, “From Gabriela, he developed an appreciation of women’s challenges.”

 - He seems like a very trustworthy individual.
-The fact that he’s productive is an added bonus.
+The fact that he’s productive is a bonus.